kenzshelley/dotfiles/README.md

 git-credential-manager handles storing your github personal access token in mac os keychain.
 The first time you clone a private repo / try to push to a protected repo, a GUI will prompt you to enter the access token.
-You can fine the old access token in your password manager, or just create a new one on GH.
+You can find the old access token in your password manager, or just create a new one on GH.

 ## Peripherals Setup